Certified Specialist in Estate Planning, Trust and Probate Law

 Finally, gifts made to a custodian during the donor's lifetime must be distributed to the minor no later than when the minor attains age 21.
 Distributions cannot be deferred beyond that time.
 Contrast this with the trust arrangement where distributions can be deferred until whatever time the donor designates in the trust document.

-Redlands, California Estate Planning Attorney Daryl Carlson assists clients with Estate Planning, Wills, Revocable Living Trusts, Life Insurance Trusts, Trusts for Minors, Generation-Shipping Transfer Tax Planning, Gift Planning, Trust Administration, Estate Administration, Beneficiary Designations for Retirement Plans and IRAs, and Business Succession Planning in the Redlands community and throughout Southern California, including Lake Arrowhead, Yucaipa, Orange County and the Inland Empire of Riverside and San Bernardino County.
+Redlands, California Estate Planning Attorney Daryl Carlson assists clients with Estate Planning, Wills, Revocable Living Trusts, Life Insurance Trusts, Trusts for Minors, Generation-Skipping Transfer Tax Planning, Gift Planning, Trust Administration, Estate Administration, Beneficiary Designations for Retirement Plans and IRAs, and Business Succession Planning in the Redlands community and throughout Southern California, including Lake Arrowhead, Yucaipa, Orange County and the Inland Empire of Riverside and San Bernardino County.

 AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.